zxpsuper/qrcode-with-logos/docs/index.md

 hero:
   name: qrcode-with-logos
   # text: QRcode-with-logos is a tool for creating a QRcode with a logo.
-  tagline: A tool for creating a QRcode with a logo.
+  tagline: A library for generating QR codes with a logo and styling.
   # image:
   #   src: /logo.png
   #   alt: qrcode-with-logos